uCareSystem Core : A Basic Maintenance Tool For Ubuntu

 That’s it.
 There is no obsolete packages, old kernels, old configuration files.
 You Ubuntu system is now clean and up-to-date.

 Hope it helps.
-If you find this tutorial useful, please share it on your social networks and support us.
+If you find this tutorial useful, please share it on your social, professional networks and support us.
+More good stuffs to come.
+Stay tuned.

 Source and Reference link: